Natiqmammad/TestEditor/README.md

 For floating-point heavy workloads, the companion `math` module exposes zero-argument constants (`pi()`, `e()`), a numerically stable `abs` helper, and a sweep of analytic primitives: `sqrt`, `cbrt`, `hypot`, `pow`, `exp`, `ln`, `log`, `sin`, `cos`, and `tan`.
 The interpreter automatically widens integers to doubles so programs can blend `math` and `nats` calls in the same expressions without ceremony.

+To keep ordinary and decimal fractions first-class citizens, the `fractions` module layers reduction/add/subtract/multiply/divide helpers on top of numerators and denominators, offers Farey-neighbor and mediant identities, detects terminating versus repeating decimals (`fraction_is_terminating`, `fraction_period_length`), emits greedy Egyptian decompositions, and bridges decimals back to rationals (`decimal_to_fraction`) under a tunable denominator bound.
+Every helper accepts either raw `(numerator, denominator)` pairs or the tuple returned by a previous fraction call, so ApexLang code can chain fraction algebra the same way it chains natural-number predicates.

 All native math intrinsics are covered by dedicated unit tests that validate modular arithmetic, Möbius/Legendre symbols, aliquot dynamics, and perfect-power detection against BigInt references—helping ensure the language delivers trustworthy results for demanding numerical workloads.

 #### Natural-number theorem catalog